-Inter-Professional Studies in Health - Disability and Rehab Northern Ireland
+Inter-professional Studies in Health, Rehabilitation, and Education in Northern Ireland

-The Inter-professional Studies in Health, Disability and Rehabilitation in Northern Ireland is designed for a broad range of students with health-related interests.
-This program is a great fit for undergraduate students interested in any aspect of child development who are planning to continue their studies in education, SLP, OT, PT , psychology, social work and other health and rehab professions.
+The Inter-professional Studies in Health, Rehabilitation, and Education in Northern Ireland is designed for a broad range of students with health-related interests.
+This program is a great fit for undergraduate students interested in any aspect of child development who are planning to continue their studies in education, SLP, OT, PT, audiology, psychology, social work, public health and other health and rehab professions.

 Students will have the opportunity to learn with, from and about each other (WHO, 2010) encouraging the development of an understanding of the connected and complementary roles of professionals in related disciplines of study and practice.
 This leads to greater confidence and better preparation for graduate studies and future collaborative practice, regardless of discipline.

-The program is led by Retired Pitt Faculty member, Dr. Janice Vance, a native of Northern Ireland.
-She uses her extensive network to offer you the opportunity to visit a range of locations and meet with local clinicians and practitioners.
+The program is led by retired Pitt Faculty member, Dr. Janice Vance, a native of Northern Ireland.
+She uses her extensive network to offer you the opportunity to visit a range of locations and meet with local clinicians and educators.
 Each year, students will study a specific condition, disorder or issue.
-This program is designed so that students will be able to demonstrate an awareness of the specific roles of key health and rehabilitation professionals, as well as related professionalism disciplines such as education, social work, clinical psychology, rehabilitation counseling).
+This program is designed so that students will be able to demonstrate an awareness of the specific roles of key health and rehabilitation professionals, as well as related professionalism disciplines such as education, social work, clinical psychology, rehabilitation counseling.

 *Banner photo credit: Photo by K. Mitch Hodge on Unsplash